 “Although Doug’s a pain, we did learn from him.
-He showed Cap stuff about the motor and I copied his engine manual.”We couldn’t believe our luck in finding someone with a similar Ford Lehman motor, since Cap had nothing to use as a guide.
+He showed Cap stuff about the motor and I copied his engine manual at Staples.”We couldn’t believe our luck in finding someone with a similar Ford Lehman motor, since Cap had nothing to use as a guide.

 “The first thing Doug said coming aboard was that we needed to pack weight in the bow (to keep us from flying up in the waves) and to pack everything away.
 We already saw how much we could rock from just a passing power boat so it didn’t take much convincing.
 Cap tied down the spare propeller in the lazarette and the swim ladder was bungee'd to the back rail.
 I repacked canned foods.
 Now, after all that organizing, I can’t find a thing, but once we’re across we’ll repack – again.
 Soon we’ll see how well we’ve done.

-“Since today’s Thanksgiving, we’re having a (very) semi-holiday dinner – chicken, stuffing, mashed potatoes, green beans – but probably w/Hollandaise, rolls, and chocolate pudding and ice cream.
+“Since today’s Thanksgiving, we’re having a semi-holiday dinner: chicken, instant stuffing and mashed potatoes, green beans with Hollandaise, rolls, chocolate pudding and ice cream.
 Czar wandered off – he won’t get on and off the boat by himself (dock’s on the wrong side), so Cap let him stay on the dock and boom – gone.
 Cap went to get him and found some old guy trying to coax Czar into his car in the parking lot.
 He got lucky – really have to keep an eye on him.”

 “Yesterday we left that slum of a marina and went out on the hook – just the other side of Peanut Island.”